ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S08_Closures/05_closures.md

 ## Closures

 Closures are a powerful but underused feature of many programming languages including Python.

 A closure is a dynamically generated function created and returned by another function.

 What makes a closure particularly powerful is that it captures the environment in which it was generated.
-This means that a closure has full access to locally scoped variables from its outer function even after that function has finished executing.
+This means that a closure has full access to locally scoped free variables* from its outer function even after that function has finished executing.

+\* A *free* variable is any locally scoped variable that is not bound to a parameter.

 > Formal Definition:
 > A closure is a persistent local variable scope (the combination of a